christophevg/christophe.vg/about/_posts/2024-08-25-My-Commitment-as-Team-Lead.md

 ### Personal Development

 A team works through teamwork and is more than the sum of its individuals.
-As a team lead, you look for the best in each member of the team, integrate this into the team and actively support & motivate it to continue to grow.
+As a team lead, you look for the best in each member of the team, integrate this into the team and actively support & motivate the team member to continue to grow.

 ### Open Communication - Internally